 |Activity assignee||Users assigned to an activity, from among the members of the project the activity is created under.|

-The screen includes the creation bar, numerous filters, the customization button, the project and activity list section, export & import functionality and much more.
+The screen includes the numerous filters, the project and activity list section, export & import functionality and much more.

 |Advanced settings||1.
 Log in as Administrator (or a user who has the ‘Manage System Settings ’ permission).
 If you are already logged in, skip this step.

-2. Select User menu > Settings > General on the header menu (under your name).
+2. Select User menu > Company Settings > Advanced settings on the header menu.

-A button with a counter indicating that there are unread posts that are waiting approval, rejected or approved.
-The alerter is located on the top menu bar next to the logged-on user avatar (on the left hand side).
-The alerter allows you to access the post requiring your approval in one click.
+A blue circle with a counter in its center indicating that there are unread posts that are waiting approval, rejected or approved.
+The alerter is located next to the Approval Requests item of the side menu.
+To access pending approval requests, click the menu item.

 |Batch operation panel||

-A panel in Activity Center, shown below, which gives access to the batch operations: Manage people, Change, Duplicate, and Delete.
+A panel in Activity Center, shown below, which gives access to the batch operations: Assign, Unassign, Reassign people, Change dates, Duplicate, and Delete.
 Batch operations allow performing actions on several projects or activities at once.
-Foe example, you can assign a group of people to several activities in one go which is a great time saver.
+For example, you can assign a group of people to several activities in one go which is a great time saver.
 To open the panel you need to select at least one project or activity (using the checkbox left of their link names).

 |Batch operations||Actions performed on a group of projects or activities at once instead of one project or activity at a time.
 Key batch operations include: copying a group of activities from one project to another, changing status in a group of projects, removing a member from activity's assignees, etc.|